Vincent10351/Assignment3/README.md

 3. Once the command has finished running, the index will have been successfully created.
 To make a query search, click on the link that is provided in the terminal after the completion of *"python3 Index.py"* or alternatively you can copy the link provided and paste it into your web browser.

 ## Using the UI
 To use the search engine, we implemented a local web GUI with Flask.
 The user types in a query into the "Vincenettes Search Engine" and clicks the submit box.
-Afterwards, the user will receive the top K (5 in this case) links in an unordered list.
+Afterwards, the user will receive the top K (5 in this case) links in an unordered list (ul).